alice20030504/COMSW4156-TeamX/README.md

 # COMSW4156-TeamX

 ## Overview
-Shared repository for COMSW4156 TeamX's project.
+Shared repository for Columbia University's COMSW4156 TeamX's project, in the fall of 2025.
 This repo will contain our source code, documentation, meeting notes, and project deliverables.

 ## Team Members
-- Alice (GitHub: @alice20030504)
+- Shurong Zhang Alice (GitHub: @alice20030504)
-- Roger (GitHub: @2025FALLCOMSW4156)
+- Luojie Wang Roger (GitHub: @2025FALLCOMSW4156)
+- Shenghang luo Peter (GitHub: @shenghangluo)
 - [Teammate names and GitHub IDs to be Added]

 ## License